 Examples of “lying” in the Bible:

-When David was on the run from King Saul in 1 Sam ch.
-27 he fled to the Philistines, a rival nation in the region, and sought refuge from King Achish in Gath.
-David fled here seeking refuge with 600 men who are siding with him from Saul, and Achish sees him as a valuable asset because David misleads him into believing that he was a traitor against his own people and that he would raid the Israelites while he was there.
-David wasn’t raiding Judah, he was raiding the neighbors and allies of the Philistines, specifically the Geshurites, the Girzites, and the Amalekites.
-David even convinced Achish to give him and his men their own territory in the Philistine nation.
-David’s motives were to continue what God said to do, and that was to drive out the Canaanites so that Israel can take the land and he never intended to betray his own people God’s covenant people.
-So there is no reference to God punishing David.
-Should we repeat David’s actions, no we should avoid lying as much as possible but in the old covenant people did not have the holy spirit on the inside as Christians do now, so God allowed certain things under certain conditions out of mercy but he did not endorse David lying nor did he require it.
-David could have gotten favor over Saul without fleeing, nowhere in the text does it say that God told David specifically to flee to Achish in the first place.
+When David was on the run from King Saul in 1 Samuel 27, he fled to the Philistines, a rival nation in the region, and sought refuge from King Achish in Gath.
+David fled here seeking refuge with 600 men who were siding with him against Saul.
+Achish saw him as a valuable asset because David had misled him into believing that he was a traitor against his people and that he would raid the Israelites while he was there.
+David wasn’t raiding Judah; he was raiding the neighbors and allies of the Philistines, specifically the Geshurites, the Girzites, and the Amalekites.
+David even convinced Achish to give him and his men their territory in the Philistine nation.
+David’s motives were to continue what God said to do, and that was to drive out the Canaanites so that Israel could take the land, and he never intended to betray his people, God’s covenant people.
+So there is no reference to God punishing David for lying.

-Luke 12:8 (NLT) “I tell you the truth, everyone who acknowledges me publicly here on earth, the Son of Man will also acknowledge in the presence of God’s angels.
+Luke 12:8 “I tell you the truth, everyone who acknowledges me publicly here on earth, the Son of Man will also acknowledge in the presence of God’s angels.
 9 But anyone who denies me here on earth will be denied before God’s angels.
 10 Anyone who speaks against the Son of Man can be forgiven, but anyone who blasphemes the Holy Spirit will not be forgiven.
 11 “And when you are brought to trial in the synagogues and before rulers and authorities, don’t worry about how to defend yourself or what to say, 12 for the Holy Spirit will teach you at that time what needs to be said.”

 On to personal actions: